stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 deployments-volume-snapshot-1563171247   deployments-volume-snapshot   Succeeded   50s
 ```

 We can see above that the backup session has succeeded.
-Now, we will verify that the `VolumeSnapshot` has been created and the snapshots has been stored in the respective backend.
+Now, we are going to verify that the `VolumeSnapshot` has been created and the snapshots has been stored in the respective backend.

 **Verify Volume Snapshot :**